cryptum-official/cryptum-sdk/README.md

 ps.: If you not provide an asset, protocol and webhookId valid, the Cryptum sdk return an exception.

-### SignedTransaction
+### Transaction

 ##### Send an signed Transaction

-You need only instantiate SignedTransaction controller and send your signed transaction to cryptum 🚀
+You need only instantiate Transaction controller and send your signed transaction blob to cryptum 🚀

 ```js
 const transactionController = sdk.getTransactionController()